 If your pump is not equipped with a pressure relief valve, a coverplate kit will be mounted on the head assembly.

 Figure E-3.
 Head Coverplate Kit, Head Kit And Idler Disassembly

-Remove the hardware (B and K) securing the coverplate (11AA) to the head (01AA).
-The O-rings (O) may remain in the head.
-Remove and discard the O-rings.
+Disengage the hardware (B) and separate the coverplate (11AA) from the head (01AA).